-In this article, I am going to talk about the Italian pronouns Tu, Lei and Voi and I will also talk about their evolution during the centuries.
-I will explain which one is nowadays the most used pronoun.
+In this article, I am going to talk about the Italian pronouns Tu, Lei and Voi and I will also talk about their evolution throughout the centuries.
+I will also explain which one is the most used pronoun nowadays.
 So, if you want to know more about this topic, read the following text!

-If you go around the Italian peninsula you can notice that there are several pronouns used to address people (allocutive pronoun).
+If you go around the Italian peninsula you may notice that there are several pronouns used to address people (allocutive pronouns).

 These pronouns are:

-Voi: used as a courtesy form, (like Lei) but less common.
+- Voi: used as a polite form, (like Lei) but less common.

 A bit of history